This article was originally published on November 11, 2024, and was updated as of October 13, 2025 to reflect timely credit information.

 Since FICO is the most widely used score by lenders, it’s often the best indicator of your borrowing potential.
 Most major lenders rely on FICO scores to assess loan applications, especially for big purchases like a home or car.
 Improving your FICO score can therefore have the most direct impact on your financial opportunities.

 That’s where CredEvolv can make a real difference.
-The certified, nonprofit credit counselors on the CredEvolv focus on the actual scores lenders use.
+The certified, nonprofit credit counselors on the CredEvolv platform focus on the actual scores lenders use.
 This is not always the case with traditional credit repair companies.
 Our counselor partners can help you understand the key factors impacting your FICO score and develop a personalized action plan to improve it.

 How can CredEvolv help me improve my FICO score?